postcss/postcss/README.md

   for cascading variables.
 * [postcss-url] to rebase or inline on `url()`.
 * [postcss-font-variant] to set `font-feature-settings` by readable properties.
+* [postcss-nested] to unwrap rules in other rules, like you can write in Sass.

 [postcss-calc]:                 https://github.com/postcss/postcss-calc
 [postcss-color-function]:       https://github.com/postcss/postcss-color-function